 A cup of coffee in the morning or a soda on a lunch break can put a little pep in your step, but it might be affecting your sleep more than you think.
 It can take up to 10 hours before caffeine is completely out of your system.
 If you drink a coffee at two in the afternoon, it can still affect you at midnight.

-Do your best to finish drinking caffeine before lunch hour.
+Do your best to finish drinking caffeine before noon.
 And try to limit yourself to 200 mg of caffeine a day — that’s about the equivalent of two cups of coffee.

 4. Get regular exercise

 A regular routine of exercise is a great way to deepen sleep.
-When we exercise, our core body temperature increases and signals that it’s time to be awake.
-Throughout the day, our body cools off and signals that it’s time to rest.
+Physical activity causes your core body temperature to increase and signals that it’s time to be awake.
+Throughout the day, your body cools off and signals that it’s time to rest.

 Try to get at least 30 minutes of exercise five times a week.
 If you have trouble waking up in the morning, get moving a few minutes after you get out of bed to help you feel more alert.